JayS-CK/JayS-CK.github.io/README.md

     ![Wake Tech Mascot](https://www.waketech.edu/sites/default/files/styles/785x441/public/paragraphs/news/lead-images/Athletics%20New%20Image.png?itok=9JzZ5ECN)

-* [Humble Bundle - Great place for cheap tech reference books](https://www.humblebundle.com/books) *Humble Bundle regularly offers packages of technical reference books at a highly discounted rate, with some of the proceeds going
-    to assist charitable organizations.
-The books are generally a version behind the current version, but still a great source of reference
+* [Humble Bundle - Great place for cheap tech reference books](https://www.humblebundle.com/books) *Humble Bundle regularly offers packages of technical reference books at a highly discounted rate, with some of the proceeds going to assist charitable organizations.
+The books are generally a version behind the current version, but still a great source of reference and learning material.
-    and learning material

     ![Humble Bundle Logo](https://cdn.humblebundle.com/static/hashed/4814f84495cd679571cb94896978da3825562075.svg)

 * [Powershell Cheat Sheet - Lazy Admin](https://lazyadmin.nl/powershell/powershell-cheat-sheet/)
     * Great cheat sheet and reference location for those learning or currently working with Powershell.
-I usually use this site as
-    a reference point for building the script, then let ChatGPT review for any syntax errors.
+I usually use this site as a reference point for building the script, then let ChatGPT review for any syntax errors.

     ![Lazy Admin](https://lazyadmin.nl/wp-content/uploads/2024/03/lazyadmin-2024-white-251-25.svg)